Wall Street is on hold as the countdown ticks toward Friday's jobs report

 A resilient job market has been one of the linchpins that's propped up the U.S. economy, and the worry is that all the uncertainty created by President Donald Trump's on-and-off tariffs could cause businesses to freeze their hiring.

 A report on Thursday said that more U.S. workers applied for unemployment benefits last week than economists expected.
-It still remains relatively low compared with history, but it hit its highest level in eight months.
+The number still remains relatively low compared with history, but it hit its highest level in eight months.

+The data came as Procter & Gamble, the giant behind such brands as Pampers diapers and Cascade dish detergent, said it will cut up to 7,000 jobs over the next two years to boost its ability to make profit.
+Its stock fell 1.7%.

-A separate report said that U.S. workers overall produced less stuff per hour during the start of the year than economists expected.
+A separate report from the U.S. government said that U.S. workers overall produced less stuff per hour during the start of the year than economists expected.
 The drop in productivity is a potentially discouraging trend for inflation.

 The CEO of PVH, the company behind the Calvin Klein and Tommy Hilfiger brands, likewise cited challenges from “an increasingly uncertain consumer and macroeconomic backdrop.”